JC-Hall/2508_DS5111_jch7aa/README.md

 8. Optional - To check installed packages: pip list
 9. To leave the environment: deactivate
 10. All scripts should be run from the root of the repo
-11. Install chrome headless browser to be able to collect html content.
-11.1.
-First, clone scripts repo then cd into it
+11. Installing chrome headless browser to be able to collect html content.
+First, clone scripts repo then cd into it.
-11.2.
-Next, run the script with bach install_chrome_headless.sh, if installed correctly you will see <h1>Example Domain</h1> near the bottom
+Next, run the script with bach install_chrome_headless.sh, if installed correctly you will see "<h1>Example Domain</h1>" near the bottom.
-11.3.
 Add the script to your repo.
 Git Add | Git commit | Git push